 First time ever racing, nailed his Sub 10 HR Goal, and Vegan Diet to boot!

 Drop bags 1 Gallon zip lock, or drawstring or small cooler:

-Drop bags will be left by the Black Event Trailer after and until 11am the next day for rider pickup.
+Drop bags will be left by the Black Event Trailer after 9am and until 10am the next day on Sunday for rider pickup.

 What is at the aid stations?